-3. Pass the halfway point of your loan term
+3. Pass the halfway point of your home loan term

 Your PMI must also be terminated when you reach the midpoint in your mortgage term.
 (Remember, this does not apply to FHA and USDA loans).
 The Consumer Financial Protection Bureau explains:

 “There is one other way you can stop paying for PMI.
 If you are current on payments, your lender or servicer must end the PMI the month after you reach the midpoint of your loan’s amortization schedule.
 (This final termination applies even if you have not reached 78 percent of the original value of your home.)
 The midpoint of your loan’s amortization schedule is halfway through the full term of your loan.
 For 30-year loans, the midpoint would be after 15 years have passed.”

-If you’ve come into some money or your home’s value has appreciated enough for you to attain 20% equity, you can simply refinance.
+If you’ve come into some money or your home’s value has appreciated enough for you to attain 20% equity, then refinancing can enable you to remove PMI.

 Of course, that’s likely to come with closing costs.
 But, with mortgage rates the way they’ve been recently, you might be able to reduce your monthly mortgage payment at the same time.
 You may well end up with a lower rate and lower monthly payments, even leaving aside your PMI savings.

 And you can then refinance from any type of mortgage to any type of mortgage for which you qualify.
 Even FHA loans don’t have PMI if you put down 20%.

 5. Piggyback mortgages

 You may be able to avoid PMI altogether, providing you’ve managed to save a 10% down payment.
 You can do this through a piggyback mortgage, also known as 80/10/10 financing (though you can find 75/15/10 versions if you’re buying a condo).